theislab/archmap/README.md

 To install any of these parts locally, please follow the steps in the READMEs in each of the respective folders.

 ## Usage
 ArchMap is currently being deployed live at: www.archmap.bio.
-Please follow the [ArchMap docs](https://genecruncher.readthedocs.io/en/latest/) for in-depth explanation of how to use the platform.
-A brief explanation is also included on the landing page.
+See [here](https://genecruncher.readthedocs.io/en/latest/) for platform documentation.
+A brief, 30 second guide is also included on the [landing page](www.genecruncher.com).

 Note: The `license` badge image link at the top of this file should be updated with the correct `:user` and `:repo`.